jeekkd/dgis/README.md

 everything up the point of configuring the fstab or any additional options your grub configuration may require.

+Supported Desktop Environments and Window Managers
+===

+- KDE
+- XFCE
+- Ratpoison
+- LXDE

+> **Note:**
+> There are more to come, but open an issue to request a specific one!

+Notable mention
+===

+This project features two of my other scripts, [restricted-iptables](https://github.com/jeekkd/restricted-iptables) and [gentoo-kernel-build](https://github.com/jeekkd/gentoo-kernel-build).
+The usage of restricted-iptables is optional, you are prompted at the end if you would to use it.
+If you choose to use it, it aims to be a configurable iptables firewall script meant to make firewalls easier so it may be of interest you.
+Additionally, it was written on a Gentoo system so it has excellent support.

+The gentoo-kernel-build script is integrated with Dgis, this way you can get the benefits of a featureful build kernel script in a way that seamlessly integrates.
+For its features [check out the project page.](https://github.com/jeekkd/gentoo-kernel-build)

+These two projects can of course be used independently of Dgis, so consider checking them out for your own usage.

 How to use
 ===